is4302-nus-2019-Fri12-Group5/2019_IS4302_Fri_12-2_G5/README.md

 <br> - Input Enrollment ID: admin and Enrollment Secret: adminpw

 <br> 3.
 Set up the following participants:
-<br> - Hospital identified as h1
+<br> - Hospital identified as h1 (registrationID)
-<br> - Doctor identified as d1 assigned to h1 hospital
+<br> - Doctor identified as d1 (NRIC)
-<br> - Patient identified as p1 assigned to h1 hospital
+<br> - Patient identified as p1 (NRIC)

-<br>4.
-Issue new identities to participants on the composer.
+<br> 4.
+Issue new identities to participants on the composer and activate each user before proceeding to next step.
+<br> - Hospital h1 as h1
+<br> - Patient p1 as p1
 <br> - Doctor d1 as d1
-<br> - Patient p1 as p1

-<br>5.
+<br> 5.
+Use ID of participant h1
+<br> 6.
+Perform AddDocToHospital transaction to add d1 into h1's list of doctors

+<br> 7.
 To start the rest server:
 <br> - npm run start_rest-server p1@blockchain-healthcare 3001
 <br> - npm run start_rest-server d1@blockchain-healthcare 3002